 Now that most people have incredibly fast and reliable internet connectivity, in-play betting has exploded into a new exciting way for punters to get involved and also a new revenue stream for the bookmaking industry.
 Even if the event isn’t available on traditional TV, In-play punters can be provided with live streaming pictures of the event, so they can see the action unfold and also “real time” stats, the combination of this information enables the punter to make informed betting decisions.

 Many of the Bookmakers have also now identified that they can use in-play betting offers (which we can alert you to on Freebets.com) as a good way to retain their customers.
-One of the biggest and best in-play bookmakers is Bet365, not only do they offer a huge number of live streaming events but also a vast array of real time stats to support the event (see below).
+In our opinion, one of the biggest and best in-play bookmakers is Bet365.

 They also offer excellent in-play promotions one of their popular in-play offers is to allow punters an in-play wager to the same amount as their first pre-event bet – So if you stake £50 on a football match odds market before the event starts they will give you a FREE £50 in-play bet and of course if you read this article you now know that this means GUARANTEED money by converting their offers into real cash!

 Despite having all this technology, the ability to bet in-play and multiple 24 hour sports channels to watch the sport unfold “live” – one thing that is critical is to understand when a broadcaster says a game is “live” you need to understand what that means, you have to understand that some people will be ahead of you.
 What I mean by that is that the pictures you are seeing on your TV are delayed by many seconds to what the people actually at the event are seeing.